Aromatherapy Clinic

 Giving Birth on the Midwifery Led Unit (MLU)

 The MLU is a small birth centre at Leighton Hospital, run by Midwives.
-Although no Doctors work on the MLU, it is located near the Labour Ward where there are Doctors and facilities available if complications occur.

 There are 3 ensuite birthing rooms, all of which have a birthing pool.
 All rooms are decorated to have a modern, relaxing, homely feel.
 Mood lighting is available in each room that can be controlled by you.